Durabook Americas, Inc. Expands Operations with New Business Units

 "The Durabook team has invested heavily in developing a line of rugged computing solutions that are tailored to the American market," said Twinhead CEO Fred Kao.
 "We are dedicated to meeting the needs of our customers in different markets.
 By appointing Joe Guest and Tom Wang as heads of their business units in the Americas, we will able to provide our customers with the superior products that they have come to expect from Durabook and to deliver even better, faster service."

 The Durabook federal business unit will be led by industrial veteran Joe Guest, who has led military and federal sales for the company, along with the development of products for these markets.
-Mr. Guest has previously been working with Panasonic, and as a program manager with the US Air force.
+Mr. Guest has previously been working with Panasonic, and as a program manager with the US Air Force.
 Tom Wang will lead the commercial business unit building on five years with Durabook and over 20 years in the industry, worked previously with Getac in product development, product marketing, and business development.

 Rugged Computing Solutions